Gabriel-Taurin Dufresse

-Louis Gabriel Taurin Dufresse, MEP (8 December 1750 - 14 September 1815) was a French Catholic prelate who served as Vicar Apostolic of Se-Ciuen from 1801 to 1815.
+Gabriel-Taurin Dufresse, MEP (8 December 1750 - 14 September 1815) was a French Catholic prelate who served as Vicar Apostolic of Se-Ciuen from 1801 to 1815.
 He was member of the Paris Foreign Missions Society.

 Murdered for his faith, he is one of the 120 martyrs of China, canonized by Pope John Paul II on October 1, 2000, on the feast of Thérèse of Lisieux, patron saint of the missions.

 Early life

 Dufresse was born at Ville-de-Lezoux, Diocese of Clermont, France.
 He attended the parochial school of his village, and then continued his studies at the college of Riom.
 He then left for Paris, studying first at Louis le Grand, then at the seminary of Saint Sulpice.
 At the college, he learned about the Paris Foreign Missions Society from one of his teachers, the Abbé Jean-Didier de Saint Martin, who later left for China.

 He joined the Society of Foreign Missions of Paris seminary as a deacon in July 1774 and was ordained a priest on 17 September 1774.